jrcarlos2000/scaffold-eth-diamond-challenge/README.md

 ### Checkpoint 3: 💵 Claiming when goal amount has been reached

 Ok, so at this point your contributors can `contribute` and `withdraw` their assets when the deadline has been reached.
-But there should be some rules for the owner, owner can only withdraw if the goal hasnt been reached.
-Likewise, contributors only would be able to withdraw if the goal hasnt been reached
+But there should be some rules for the owner, owner can only withdraw if the goal has been reached.
+Likewise, contributors only would be able to withdraw if the goal hasn't been reached

 🔍 Inspect the code in the `ConfigFacet.sol` contract in `packages/hardhat/contracts/facets`